 A wedge consists of two inclined planes, combined to create a narrow (or sharp) edge.
 This edge is placed onto an object and a force is applied to the broad end.

 The purpose of a wedge it to allow the thrust of the input force to become a lateral output force in both directions.

 The lateral force produced can split apart an object; alternatively, when combined with the equal and opposite force, can hold an object in place due to the friction on the surface.

 An ax is one of the most intuitively wedge-shaped objects in the home.
 An ax is effectively a wedge with a handle.
 They are designed to slice into a piece of wood, splitting it down its grain.
 Axes are prehistoric pieces of technology, still functioning in the same way as they would in the ancient world.

 When we think of an ax ‘cutting’ a piece of wood, what we actually are seeing is a piece of wood being pushed apart by a force on the inside (hence why the pieces often fall sideways).
 The lateral force is equal to the downward force on the ax.

 Despite nails being cylindrical, they are, in fact, wedges.
-Their tapered point allows them to enter a surface before the lateral force produced opens up a wider space for the shaft.
+Their tapered point allows them to enter a surface, like wood or drywall, before the lateral force produced opens up a wider space for the shaft.